hypo69/hypo/docs/gemini/out/en/doc/src/endpoints/advertisement/facebook/scenarios/post_ad.md

 ### `post_ad`

-**Description**: This function orchestrates the entire advertisement posting process, including sending the title, uploading media (if available), and publishing the post.
+**Description**: This function orcheStartes the entire advertisement posting process, including sending the title, uploading media (if available), and publishing the post.

 **Parameters**: